Patent and Trade Mark Attorneys Australia and New Zealand

 A patent protects systems, methods, devices or substances (chemical compositions) that are new, inventive and useful.
-By protecting how your system, method or device operates and functions, you can protect your competitive advantage since a patent provides a monopoly right to the owner to exclusively exploit granted patent rights.
+By protecting how your system, method or device operates and functions, you can protect your competitive advantage since a patent provides a limited monopoly right for the owner to exclusively exploit granted patent rights.

-The attorneys at Murray Trento & Associates Pty Ltd can advise you how to best obtain and make use of patent rights in Australia, New Zealand and overseas.
+The attorneys at MTA can advise you how to best obtain and make use of patent rights in Australia, New Zealand and overseas.

 A patent is a valuable piece of commercial property.